×

 Traditional dress code

-Whether attending a cremation or a burial, black remains the classic colour choice for funerals in the UK.
+Following established funeral manners helps ensure your clothing choice reflects respect for both the person who has died and their family.
+Whether attending a cremation or a burial, black remains the classic colour choice for British funeral attire.
 It symbolises respect and mourning, and is seen as a clear statement of togetherness with fellow mourners and the bereaved family.
-Clothing is generally somewhat conservative, such as a dark suit or dress, accompanied by muted accessories.
+Clothing is generally somewhat conservative, such as a dark funeral suit or dress, accompanied by muted accessories.
 People tend to lean away from flashy clothing such as sparkly gowns or extravagant headwear.

 It is now common practice for there to be specific clothing colour or style requests stated on the funeral notice.
 This helps mourners be sure they’re paying respects in